Carlos Santana Preview, Player Props: Brewers vs. Cubs

-Carlos Santana -- with a slugging percentage of .524 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers versus the Chicago Cubs, with Jordan Wicks on the hill, on September 30 at 7:10 PM ET.
+On Sunday, Carlos Santana (batting .317 in his past 10 games) and the Milwaukee Brewers play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+First pitch is at 3:10 PM ET.

-He racked up three RBI (going 2-for-5 with a double and a triple) in his most recent game against the Cubs.
+He notched a home run while going 1-for-2 in his last game against the Cubs.

 Sportsbook Promo Codes